FarrandTom/pose-matcher/README.md

 ![alt text](https://github.com/FarrandTom/pose-matcher/blob/master/readme-images/launch_cloudant_dashboard.png "Launch Cloudant dashboard")

+You should now create a new database from the right-hand corner of the UI.
 You can name your database whatever you like, however the default database recorded in `server.js` is `new_db`.
 You can change that on line number 39.

 ![alt text](https://github.com/FarrandTom/pose-matcher/blob/master/readme-images/new_db.png "New database creation")